momentohq/public-dev-docs/docs/limits.md

 sidebar_class_name: sidebar-item-limits
 ---

-# Limits
+# Service Limits for Momento Serverless Cache

-This page outlines our default service limits at Momento.
-Note that limits can be adjusted as needed, please reach out to hello@momentohq.com with your requests.
-Self service coming soon!
+This page outlines the default service limits for Momento Serverless Cache.
+If you need limits adjusted, please reach out to [Support](mailto:hello@momentohq.com) with your request.

 | Limit                                 | Value    |
 |---------------------------------------|----------|